real2two/real2two/README.md

 I'll be making a portfolio soon *hopefully*.

+## 📞 Contact

+If you want to contact me, screw you. you can't.
+I don't take commissions yet lol but if you need any help with anything... i might say something if you... you know... join that discord server below?

 ## 💬 Discord

 I don't have a public Discord server for my development quota but I'm on this amazing server owned by [Realmy](https://github.com/ItsRealmy).